condecodes-dev/git-author-sync/README.md

 NEW_EMAIL=your.corporate@email.com
 ```

-All four fields are required.
+All fields are required.
 The `OLD_*` values must match exactly what appears in:

 ```bash
 git log --pretty=format:"%an <%ae>" | sort | uniq